TingFf/TingFeng/README.md

 I am currently a undergradute at Nanyang Technological Uninversity finishing my studies till the end of 2024.
 Gotten interest in cybersecurity during my studies and looking to pursue a career in this area.

 <h2> Objective: </h2>
-My journey in computer engineering has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a malware analyst
+My journey in computer engineering has led me to develop a interest for cybersecurity, and I am now eager to transition into this field, specifically aiming to become a malware analyst

 <h2> Skills: </h2>